-The special features of the Gascoyne Coast Bioregion, coupled with the warm, dry winter climate and accessible fish stocks, have made it a focal point for winter recreation by the Western Australian community.
+Relative contribution of finfish and invertebrates to the total commercial wild fishery catch originating from the Gascoyne Bioregion.
+Numbers represent total catch (in tonnes).
+Recreational Fishing The special features of the Gascoyne Coast Bioregion, coupled with the warm, dry winter climate and accessible fish stocks, have made it a focal point for winter recreation by the Western Australian community.
 Fishing during this season is a key component of many tourist visits.
 A full range of angling activities is available, including beach and cliff fishing (e.g. Steep Point and Quobba), embayment and shallow-water boat angling (e.g. Shark Bay, Exmouth Gulf and Ningaloo lagoons), and offshore boat angling for demersal and larger pelagic species (e.g. off Ningaloo).
 Recreational fishing is predominantly for tropical species such as emperors, tropical snappers, groupers, mackerels, cods, trevallies and other game fish and blue swimmer crab and squid.
 Some temperate species at the northern end of their ranges, such as (pink) snapper, tailor and whiting, provide significant catches, particularly in Shark Bay.
-(Gascoyne Coast Overview Figure 3)

-Improved infrastructure (e.g. sealed roads) has led to increasing levels of domestic and international tourism to the Gascoyne.
+(Gascoyne Coast Overview Figure 3) Improved infrastructure (e.g. sealed roads) has led to increasing levels of domestic and international tourism to the Gascoyne.
 Enhanced access to coastal waters via new boat ramps (e.g. Bundegi, Coral Bay, Tantabiddi) and camping sites/facilities and the sustained popularity of recreational fishing also contribute to pressure on local fish stocks.
-This trend of increasing levels of recreational fishing effort and catches is also related in part to the recently increased levels of regulation and constraint on recreational fishing in the West Coast Bioregion south of the Gascoyne Coast Bioregion.

-GASCOYNE COAST OVERVIEW FIGURE 3

-The Gascoyne Coast Bioregion finfish and invertebrate catch numbers as assessed in the integrated survey of boat-based recreational fishing in WA 2011/12, and the charter boat catch numbers for the 2013 period.
+GASCOYNE COAST OVERVIEW FIGURE 3 The Gascoyne Coast Bioregion finfish and invertebrate catch numbers as assessed in the integrated survey of boat-based recreational fishing in WA 2011/12, and the charter boat catch numbers for the 2013 period.